 *Note: when you delete all files, the tools will also disappear (you must have a file open in order to see the image panel and any tools).
 If you want to delete each file individual, there are icons to the right of each file – an icon for “save”, an “X” for delete, or a box you can check to select the image.
 Realize the original, raw images are still on the skynet server even after you delete the file from your list.

 2. Next, you need to open the files (images) you want.
-At the top of your library list on the left panel, there is a file folder, which is labeled “open files” if you mouse over it.
-This contains three file folders: Sample, Skynet Robotic Telescope Network, and Workspace, each with despcriptions of what is in that file.
+Go to the file folder icon, which is labeled “open files” if you mouse over it.
 Open the “Sample” folder.
 This gives another list of folders.

 a) Scroll down to the “Solar System” folder and open.

-b) Now open the folder labeled “Asteroid 216 Kleopatra” (it should be first).
+b) Open the folder labeled “Asteroid 216 Kleopatra”

 d) Recall from previous work that you are returned to the Workbench and Display Settings when the files are opened.